It sounds like a “Who’s buried in Grant’s Tomb?” line: Who wrote Hank Williams’ greatest songs?

 A Big Talent

-There’s no dispute that Paul Gilley was a talented guy who, in a short life, displayed obvious talent, a passion for country music and a strong desire to be part of its world.
+There’s no dispute that Paul Gilley was a gifted guy who, in a short life, displayed obvious talent, a passion for country music and a strong desire to be part of its world.

 Born on Oct.
 1, 1929, in tiny Maytown, Kentucky, Gilley was hard to miss—by high school he stood 6-foot-9—and had a way with words.
 As a teenager he published poetry in the local newspaper, and it wasn’t long before he realized that poetry and song lyrics were more or less the same thing, but the latter were more salable.
 While still in college he began to hawk his lyrics, and to successfully place some of them with country artists; he also began working as a promoter, organizing shows that featured major talent such as the Stanley Brothers.